 - Freelancing: In case you want to start earning from the blog quickly, selling your services is the easiest option you have at hand.
 To find a client, you need a strong pitch.
 Make sure you have some work samples to show your client.

-- Affiliate Marketing: You can sign up for affiliate marketing programs of Amazon, ShareASale, etc. Most of the known brands have affiliate marketing.
+- Affiliate marketing: You can sign up for Amazon, ShareASale, etc. Most of the known brands have affiliate marketing.
 Once you have a small readership, you can broker an advantageous affiliate deal with a brand with products you would like to promote through your blogs.

 - Other options: Offer sponsored guest posts or launch a digital service/product.
 Unless you have a small audience on the blog, it will take some time to grow the readership to a point where you have the option of sponsored content.
 For sponsored content, make sure that you don’t alienate the readers.